gdalsanto/flamo/README.md

 Open-source library for frequency-domain differentiable audio processing.

-It contains differentiable implementation of common LTI audio systems modules with learnable parameters.
+It contains differentiable implementation of common LTI audio system modules with learnable parameters.

 ---